June 5, 2023 to June 19, 2023

 Associate Professor, Biology Department, East Carolina University

 Dr. April Blakeslee is a marine ecologist and conservation biologist, focusing on invasion biology, parasite ecology, evolutionary ecology, and biogeography.
-As an Associate Professor in the Biology Department at East Carolina University (Greenville, NC), she has developed a diverse research program involving undergraduate and graduate students.
-She has been researching marine and estuarine invasions for the past 20 years, focusing on resolving invasion histories and introduction vectors using population genetics and parasites, community impacts of free-living and parasitic introductions in invaded habitats, and host and parasite biogeography and phylogeography in native and non-native ranges.
-She has been performing research at SML on marine invasions, parasites, evolutionary ecology, and species interactions for almost 20 years.
-Her first experience at SML was as a high school student almost 30 years ago, and she has been returning to the island ever since in various capacities as a student, researcher, mentor, and instructor.
+As an Assistant Professor in the Biology Department at East Carolina University (Greenville, NC), she has developed a diverse research program involving undergraduate and graduate students.
+Specific to parasites, Dr. Blakeslee explores global distribution patterns and biogeography, population genetics and population ecology in native and non-native populations, community ecology and host-parasite interactions of native and non-native organisms (including host behavior, physiology, and genetics), and parasites as conservation tools.
+She has been performing research at SML on marine parasitology and disease for the past 15 years.

 Assistant Professor, Department of Environmental Science and Policy, George Mason University